Pei Xian: War with Han-Zhao

 At the time, the Jin was at war with the Han-Zhao dynasty in northern China.
 In 308, Han forces led by Shi Le and Wang Mi attacked Ye, and the local commander, He Yu (和郁) abandoned the city and fled.
 In response, the imperial court ordered Pei Xian to lead his troops to Baima (白馬; near present-day Hua County, Henan) to campaign against Wang Mi, while another general, Wang Kan (王堪) was sent to Dongyan (東燕; in present-day Fengyang, Anhui) to oppose Shi Le.

 In 309, Shi Le invaded Xindu Commandery and killed the Inspector of Ji province, Wang Bin (王斌).
 Pei Xian and Wang Kan were ordered by the court to move against him.
 Upon hearing the news, Shi Le burnt all his supplies and camps before tuning around and occupying Huangniu Ramparts (黃牛壘) to face them.
 Soon after, the Administrator of Wei Commandery, Liu Ju (劉矩) surrendered his commandery to Shi Le, who then led his forces to Liyang (黎陽; present-day Xun County, Henan).
 Pei Xian abandoned his army and fled to south of the Huai river, while Wang Kan retreated to Cangyuan (倉垣, in modern Kaifeng, Henan).

 In 311, Sima Yue died of illness and Emperor Huai of Jin was captured at Luoyang by Han forces in the Disaster of Yongjia.
 A provisional government was set up by Xun Fan, and he granted the Prince of Langya, Sima Rui, who ruled over the Jiangnan region, power to appoint and dismiss high-ranking officials.
-Both Pei Xian and the Inspector of Jiang province refused to acknowledge Sima Rui's new authority.
+Both Pei Xian and the Inspector of Jiang province Hua Yi refused to acknowledge Sima Rui's new authority.
 Thus, the prince sent his generals, Wang Dun, Gan Zhuo and others to attack them.

 After Hua Yi was defeated and killed, Pei Xian fled to You province, where he joined the provincial inspector, Wang Jun.
 Not long after, Wang Jun set up his own provisional government and installed a new crown prince, though his name was not recorded.
 He also appointed Pei Xian as a Master of Writing.